fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_010.md

-## How to Deal with Impostor Syndrome in Software Development?
+## How To Deal With Impostor Syndrome In Software Development?

 Probably the most common insecurity of any developer is the feeling of not being as good as you need to be.